bazelbuild/bazel/site/en/about/faq.md

 ## Can I use Bazel for my INSERT LANGUAGE HERE project?

 Bazel is extensible.
 Anyone can add support for new languages.
-Many languages are supported, see the [build encyclopedia](/reference/build-encyclopedia#additional-rules) for a list of recommendations and [awesomebazel.com](https://awesomebazel.com/){: .external} for a more comprehensive list.
+Many languages are supported: see the [build encyclopedia](/reference/be/overview) for a list of recommendations and [awesomebazel.com](https://awesomebazel.com/){: .external} for a more comprehensive list.

 If you would like to develop extensions or learn how they work, see the documentation for [extending Bazel](/rules/concepts).